miekg/learninggo/interfaces.md

 This is because Go can not easily convert to a *slice* of interfaces.
 Just converting to an interface is easy, but to a slice is much more costly.
-To keep a
-A> The full mailing list discussion on this subject can be found at [@go_nuts_interfaces]. long story short: Go does not (implicitly) convert slices for you.
+The full mailing list discussion on this subject can be found at [@go_nuts_interfaces].
+To keep a long story short: Go does not (implicitly) convert slices for you.

 So what is the Go way of creating such a "generic" function?
 Instead of doing the type inference ourselves with a type switch, we let